 Remember, real estate business success is down to quality networks.
 You want to associate with people who offer value to you beyond just sharing ideas.

-Moreover, you want people to feel confident that you will not disappoint when they endorse you for a business or opportunity.
+You want people to feel confident that you will not disappoint when they endorse you for a business or opportunity.

-After all, you want to give everyone who interacts with your real estate content the impression that you are the real deal in that field.
+You want to give everyone who interacts with your real estate content the impression that you are the real deal in that field.

 How do you do that?